ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
 * Size: 20 GB to 24 TB
-* Performance: 0.25, 2, 4, or 10 IOPS/GB.
+* Performance: 0.25, 2, 4, or 10 IOPS/GB
-* Individual configuration of file shares.
+* Individual configuration of file shares

   The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
   {:note}